Schools & Departments

 The Department of Microbiology acts as a center for expertise for numerous aspects of microbial biology with research interests in prokaryotic molecular biology and environmental microbiology.

 The Department of Molecular Biology and Genetics engages in cutting-edge research, training and teaching to solve basic questions in the life sciences and to apply biological knowledge to critical medical, agricultural and environmental problems.

-The Department of Natural Resources creates knowledge and facilitates learning to improve society’s stewardship of the environment and promote a conservation ethos for a sustainable planet.
+The Department of Natural Resources & The Environment creates knowledge and facilitates learning to improve society’s stewardship of the environment and promote a conservation ethos for a sustainable planet.